AXS case study - growing ticket revenue using dynamic pricing

 Tiered pricing extracts more revenue

-1. Insurance is charged at a flat rate.
+1. Protection is charged at a flat rate.
 It should accommodate cognitive bias

 Working closely with AXS, our BrightWrite data analytics platform was deployed to run synthetic tests on anchoring.
-Customers in almost all industries are very open to paying an insurance rate that’s relative to the price they’re paying for the underlying item, this being especially true as we move up through higher price bands and customers value increased protection for greater spending/greater risk.
+Customers in almost all industries are very open to paying a rate for protection that’s relative to the price they’re paying for the underlying item, this being especially true as we move up through higher price bands and customers value increased protection for greater spending/greater risk.

 Utilizing the dynamic pricing capabilities of XCover, AXS has extracted a previously untapped source of additional revenue, with increased margins at the higher price points.
 On average, higher rates for higher prices has tripled yield